 The original picture on the left wasn’t done specifically for advertising.
 In fact, it has more of a lifestyle feel to it.
 Look at the colour palette, it’s full of relatively muted brown and green autumnal colours.

-But if our advertising goal is not lifestyle driven, It’s to highlight the product (the ring itself).
-So, there’s lots of ways we can edit and manipulate the photo with Photoshop to focus more attention there, than it gets in the original photo.
+But say our advertising goal isn’t lifestyle driven, but to highlight the product (the ring itself).
+So, there’s lots of ways we can edit and manipulate the photo with Photoshop to make the product stand out more, and look better.

-So, here you can see with Adobe Photoshop, in the right hand shot, we’ve made a number of adjustments to the original.
+So, here you can see we’ve made a number of adjustments to the original with Adobe Photoshop, in the right hand shot.

 (if you’re not interested in the technical practicalities of Photoshop, skip this next section).